Causes and Treatment Of Ambiguous Genitalia in Indian Children

 1. Corrective surgery

-For example, for ambiguous genitalia in girls, surgery to normalize sexual function may be required if a girl’s vagina is hidden under her skin.
+For example, for ambiguous external genitalia in girls, surgery to normalize sexual function may be required if a girl’s vagina is hidden under her skin.
 Whereas for boys, surgical treatment may be recommended to reconstruct an incomplete penis and make erections possible.
-In either case, it is unlikely that the doctor will recommend ambiguous genitalia surgery during the neonatal period.
+In either case, it is unlikely that the doctor will recommend surgery during the neonatal period.

 In case of an imminent threat to a newborn child’s health such as the absence of a urinary opening or the presence of malignant tissue, however, doctors may naturally schedule an immediate surgery.